purple19/reviewgit/readme.txt

-git is a distributed version control system git is free software distributed under the GPL git has a mutable index called stage git tracks changes of files creating a branch is quick and simple git can merge branches
+git is a distributed version control system git is an free software distributed under the GPL git has a mutable index called stage git tracks changes of files creating a branch is quick and simple git can merge branches test stash